216 Beacon is located on the north side of Beacon, between Clarendon and Dartmouth, with 214 Beacon to the east and 218-220 Beacon to the west.

-216 Beacon was built ca. 1863, one of a symmetrical pair of houses (214-216 Beacon), with 214 Beacon three feet wider than 216 Beacon.
+216 Beacon was built ca. 1863, one of a symmetrical pair of houses (214-216 Beacon), with 214 Beacon built first and on a lot three feet wider than 216 Beacon.
 Each house originally had a one-story oriel.
 The oriel at 216 Beacon had been extended an additional story by the early 1940s; the oriel at 214 Beacon was extended an additional story in the mid-1980s.

 On November 4, 1878, Maria Louisa (Haggerty) Dehon, the surviving trustee (William Dehon having died in May of 1875), transferred 216 Beacon to her daughter, Maria Haggerty Dehon, who had come of age.
 The house continued to be the home of Cornelia, Harriet, and Susan Dehon.